Involution (mathematics): Mathematical logic

 Generally in non-classical logics, negation that satisfies the law of double negation is called involutive.
 In algebraic semantics, such a negation is realized as an involution on the algebra of truth values.
-Examples of logics which have involutive negation are Kleene and Bochvar three-valued logics, Łukasiewicz many-valued logic, fuzzy logic IMTL, etc. Involutive negation is sometimes added as an additional connective to logics with non-involutive negation; this is usual, for example, in t-norm fuzzy logics.
+Examples of logics that have involutive negation are Kleene and Bochvar three-valued logics, Łukasiewicz many-valued logic, the fuzzy logic 'involutive monoidal t-norm logic' (IMTL), etc. Involutive negation is sometimes added as an additional connective to logics with non-involutive negation; this is usual, for example, in t-norm fuzzy logics.

 The involutiveness of negation is an important characterization property for logics and the corresponding varieties of algebras.
 For instance, involutive negation characterizes Boolean algebras among Heyting algebras.
 Correspondingly, classical Boolean logic arises by adding the law of double negation to intuitionistic logic.
-The same relationship holds also between MV-algebras and BL-algebras (and so correspondingly between Łukasiewicz logic and fuzzy logic BL), IMTL and MTL, and other pairs of important varieties of algebras (resp. corresponding logics).
+The same relationship holds also between MV-algebras and BL-algebras (and so correspondingly between Łukasiewicz logic and fuzzy logic BL), IMTL and MTL, and other pairs of important varieties of algebras (respectively, corresponding logics).

 In the study of binary relations, every relation has a converse relation.
 Since the converse of the converse is the original relation, the conversion operation is an involution on the category of relations.
 Binary relations are ordered through inclusion.
 While this ordering is reversed with the complementation involution, it is preserved under conversion.

 Computer science

-The XOR bitwise operation with a given value for one parameter is an involution.
-XOR masks were once used to draw graphics on images in such a way that drawing them twice on the background reverts the background to its original state.
-The NOT bitwise operation is also an involution, and is a special case of the XOR operation where one parameter has all bits set to 1.
+The XOR bitwise operation with a given value for one parameter is an involution on the other parameter.
+XOR masks in some instances were used to draw graphics on images in such a way that drawing them twice on the background reverts the background to its original state.

-Another example is a bit mask and shift function operating on color values stored as integers, say in the form RGB, that swaps R and B, resulting in the form BGR.